annaandmandy/DS562_BigDataEngineer/Homework 4 - Stream Analytics/README.md

 **Objective:**

 Set up a real-time data processing pipeline using Azure Stream Analytics to store real-time weather and air pollution data from Azure Event Hubs.
-The goal is to ensure the real-time data matches the format of the historical data ingested in HW2.
-The raw data will be stored in the Bronze layer of Azure Data Lake Storage.
+The goal is to have the data will be processed on the fly and sent into PowerBI for a live dashboard.

 >💡 ***What is Azure Stream Analytics?***
 [Azure Stream Analytics](https://learn.microsoft.com/en-us/azure/stream-analytics/) is a real-time analytics service provided by Microsoft Azure that is designed to process and analyze streaming data from various sources such as IoT devices, applications, sensors, logs, and social media.
 It enables you to develop and deploy real-time analytics solutions that can ingest large volumes of data and provide insights within seconds to minutes.
 In this homework, Azure Stream Analytics is being used to process and analyze real-time weather and air pollution data that is being ingested from Azure Event Hubs.
 The key objectives for using Azure Stream Analytics in this scenario include: